 - Lastly, you need an area away from the heat where you can feed your tortoise.
 If you place the food under the heat, it will wither faster and go bad, growing bacteria.

 I really like this option from Zoo Med.
 I have come to respect this company and its products.
 I like that they have taken everything I have always wanted in a tortoise house and turned it into a kit.
-Really all you have to do is screw this together and it's done.
+All you have to do is screw this together and it's done.
 It cuts out a lot of time and hard work and is a great setup for a baby to grow into until its juvenile stage.
 The structure itself is very sturdy and can be moved and cleaned easily.
 This makes relocating your tortoise much easier.

-How to Set up Your Terrarium or Tank
+How to Set Up Your Terrarium or Tank

 There are several things to keep in mind when you are setting up a terrarium for a juvenile sulfate tortoise: